logicmonitor/lm-powershell-module/Documentation/Remove-LMDeviceDatasourceInstanceGroup.md

 ```

 ### -DatasourceId
-Specifies the ID of the datasource.
+Specifies the ID of the datasource associated with the instance group.
 This parameter is mandatory when using the 'Id-dsId' or 'Name-dsId' parameter sets.

 ```yaml